 But, what if your spouse is simply spending the undisclosed income?
 Well, that income would be included in their gross income as reported to the court and could affect any alimony that they are obligated to pay.
 If you are entitled to alimony, and the court looks at several factors to determine if alimony is appropriate in each case, than you could possible receive more alimony when your spouse’s undisclosed income is eventually added into his disclosed gross income.
 Again, there are many factors that the court looks at to determine when alimony should be awarded, and both spouses’ income is just one of those factors.
 But, if there is indeed an increase in income, the courts must consider that increase when making alimony calculations.

 If you have not already, gather together and make copies of all relevant financial information, such as your income tax returns, W-2 statements, paystubs, bank account information and retirement plan information.
 If your spouse’s undisclosed income is in cash, attempt to photograph the cash in your home, if you are still living together.
 At the very least, be prepared to show inflow and outflow of cash into any bank accounts.
 Be sure to disclose to your family law attorney all relevant financial information and give copies of all of your documents to them, even if you feel like what you are giving them is not important.
 It is certainly better to provide too much information to your attorney than not enough.

 Lastly, do not be bullied into not mentioning your spouse’s undisclosed income or assets.
 In the end, you are only cheating yourself out of what may be a fair division of these assets down the line.

-If you are in need of further advice or information regarding divorce and equitable distribution, contact us today to schedule your free consultation with one of our qualified attorneys familiar with divorce and all areas of family law.
+If you are in need of further advice or information regarding divorce and equitable distribution, contact us today to schedule your confidential consultation with one of our qualified attorneys familiar with divorce and all areas of family law.